bluzky/frontend-skeleton/README.md

 - `custom` is custom mapping source file and destination build directory.
 `"sourceFile" : "outputDir"`
 `outputDir` is relative path in `destinationDir`
+`sourcesPaths` are relative paths
+`destinationPaths` are relative paths

 **Example:**
 `lib/js/' turn into '../assets/lib/js/`